oscal-compass/community/GOVERNANCE.md

 The Oversight Committee is responsible for the following duties:

-* Maintaining the mission, vision, values, and scope of the project
+* Maintaining the mission, vision, values, and scope of all projects in OSCAL-Compass
 * Refining the governance and charter as needed
-* Making project-level decisions, including setting technical policies that apply across all components
+* Making cross-project decisions, including setting technical policies that apply across all projects
 * Resolving escalated project decisions when the team responsible is blocked
 * Managing the OSCAL Compass brand
 * Controlling access to OSCAL Compass assets such as source repositories and hosting